UK Foreign Secretary Starmer urges Iran to refrain from attacking Israel - ExBulletin

 Iran accuses Israel of responsibility for the assassination of Hamas leader Ismail Haniyeh on its soil late last month and has vowed to punish it.

-Israel, currently engaged in a war aimed at destroying Hamas in Gaza after the group's deadly attack on southern Israel on October 7, has not commented but is widely believed to be behind the killing.

-Iran's acting foreign minister said last week that the country would respond to Haniyeh's killing in a timely and “appropriate” manner.
+Iran's acting foreign minister said last week that the country would respond to Haniyeh's assassination in a timely and “appropriate” manner.

 The Organisation of Islamic Cooperation (OIC), a group of Muslim-majority states, said it held Israel fully responsible for the attack, which it called a “grave breach” of Iran's sovereignty.